Resparing/vkdt/DOCUMENTATION/Device.md

 ### Requirements

 Almost all functions of the VKDT Device require a valid VKDT GPU & VKDT Queue to be setup.
-Refer to the GPU & Queue Documentation on how to set those up.
+Refer to the GPU & Queue documentation on how to set those up.

 <br>